 David's reaction to this false accusation was to take it to God in a prayer song.
 He realized that his only hope was found in God and so it was his first reaction in times of joy as well as in times of sorrow.
 David was described as a man after God's own heart (see 1 Samuel 13:14) and we see that it is "God's heart" that His people would turn to Him as their first and only option when faced with trials.
 Just as David knew that God was his refuge, we can know the same in our hearts by the presence of the Holy Spirit.

-O Lord my God, if I have done this and there is guilt on my hands - if I have done evil to him who is at peace with me or without cause have robbed my foe - then let my enemy pursue and overtake me; let him trample my life to the ground and make me sleep in the dust.
-Selah
+Adonai my God, if I have caused this, if there is guilt on my hands, if I paid back evil to him who was at peace with me, when I even spared those who opposed me without cause; then let the enemy pursue me until he overtakes me and tramples my life down into the earth; yes, let him lay my honor in the dust.
+(Selah)

 We see David declaring his innocence in this passage.
 He is saying that it would be right if he was being pursued for something that he really did but he is not guilty.